-In Turkey, the Northern bald ibis population declined from about 600 pairs in the early 1950s to 130 pairs in 1962 as a result of the extensive use of DDT to kill mosquitoes.
+In Turkey, the Northern Bald Ibis population declined from about 600 pairs in the early 1950s to 130 pairs in 1962 as a result of the extensive use of DDT.
 No offspring were produced until 1972, and in 1973 there were only 26 pairs in a single colony at Birecik in south-eastern Turkey.
-In the 1980s, the Turkish National Park Service decided to stop the decline of the Ibis by taking all surviving birds into semi-captivity.
-Two large aviaries were built to house these birds in winter.
-Each year, they are caught in July and kept in this Interpretation Center until March, when they are released to breed in the natural habitat that surrounds them.
-Birecik is the only place for the semi-wild Bald ibis population since the wild population declined to extinction in 1989.
+In the 1980s, the Turkish National Park Service decided to prevent the decline of the ibis by taking all surviving birds into semi-captivity.
+Two large aviaries were built to house these birds throughout winter.
+Each year, after July, they are kept in these aviaries until February, when they are released to breed in their natural habitat.
+Urfa Birecik is the only place for the semi-wild Bald Ibis population since the wild population declined to extinction in 1989.

-In 2003, the population fell to 25 and Doğa signed a protocol with Nature Conservation and National Parks General Directorate to protect the species.
-Studies of conservation measures have been done with the aim of increasing the breeding success of Bald ibis.
-Conservation efforts have given good results and the number of Bald ibis has increased to nearly 200 in 2015.
+In 2003, when the population fell to 25 individuals, Doga signed a protocol with Nature Conservation and National Parks General Directorate to protect the species.
+Since then, conservation measures are carried out with the aim of increasing the breeding success of Bald Ibis.
+Conservation efforts have given good results, and the number of Bald Ibis has increased to nearly 250 in 2018.